Louis Blanc: Legacy

 The Paris Metro Station Louis Blanc is named after him.

 Capitalism

-Blanc is sometime cited as the first person to use the word capitalism in something like its modern form.
+Blanc is sometimes cited as the first person to use the word capitalism in something like its modern form.
 While he did not mean the economic system described by Karl Marx in Das Kapital, Blanc sowed the seeds of that usage, coining the word to mean the holding of capital away from others:

 Thought

 Reformist socialism

 Blanc was unusual in advocating for socialism without revolution first.